jackieleng/vierchanbot/README.md

 ## Telegram bot for 4chan imageboard

-This bot will fetch a random image from 4chan using the /4chan command.
-Currently only supports only a few boards.
-Memcache is run to cache 4chan API data, and a cronjob is run periodically to update this cache. /help shows a list of other commands (when implemented).
+This bot will fetch a random image from 4chan using the `/4chan` command.
+Currently only supports a select few boards.
+Memcache is run to cache 4chan API data, and a cronjob is run periodically to update this cache. `/help` displays a list of other commands (when implemented).